 Teachers and educators in both traditional and alternative education settings love working with ASPA Education to develop their skills in delivering performing arts outcomes.
 Through our professional development workshops, we provide educators with tools, practical resources and skills that are readily transferable to the classroom.
 Building the capacity of classroom teachers and specialist teachers to engage their students in the performing arts is a priority for ASPA Education.

 Taking the performing arts beyond the classroom

 Never afraid of a challenge, the ASPA Education team are always looking for innovative ways to bring the performing arts to new audiences.
-Through our work in alternate education settings in a range of communities we know that the performing arts can benefit, inspire and engage people of all ages and abilities.
+Through working with corporate organisations and alternative education settings in a range of communities, we know that the performing arts can benefit, inspire and engage people of all ages and abilities.